Menil Collection: History

 The Renzo Piano-designed museum opened to the public in June 1987.
-It is governed by The Menil Foundation, Incorporated, a non-profit charitable corporation established in 1954 whose stated purpose was to promote understanding and culture, primarily through the arts.
+It is governed by the Menil Foundation, Inc., a nonprofit charitable corporation established in 1954, whose stated purpose was to promote understanding and culture, primarily through the arts.
 Initially, the Foundation also pursued land banking to stabilize the neighborhood surrounding the museum, and structured the administration and operations of the collection.
-With Dominique de Menil (a member of the Schlumberger family) serving as president, early board members included the Menils' son Francois, daughter Philippa Pellizzi, Malcolm McCorquodale, Edmund Snow Carpenter, Miles Rudolph Glaser, and Mickey Leland.
+Dominique de Menil (a member of the Schlumberger family) served as first president; early board members included the Menils' son Francois, daughter Philippa Pellizzi, Malcolm McCorquodale, Edmund Snow Carpenter, Miles Rudolph Glaser, and Mickey Leland.
 Dominique de Menil ran the museum until her death in December 1997.
 In 2016, Rebecca Rabinow replaced Josef Helfenstein as director of the museum.

 Campus and neighborhood

-The museum campus has grown to include four satellite galleries to the main building: Cy Twombly Gallery (also designed by Piano); The Dan Flavin Installation at Richmond Hall, which houses Dominique de Menil's last commission (a series of three site-specific installations by Dan Flavin that were installed in 1998); The Byzantine Fresco Chapel; and the Menil Drawing Institute.
-Another building founded by the de Menils, but now operating as an independent foundation, is the Rothko Chapel.
+The museum campus has grown to include four satellite galleries to the main building: Cy Twombly Gallery (also designed by Piano); the Dan Flavin Installation at Richmond Hall, which houses Dominique de Menil's last commission (a series of three site-specific installations by Dan Flavin that were installed in 1998); the Byzantine Fresco Chapel; and the Menil Drawing Institute.
+Another building founded by the Menils, but now operating as an independent foundation, is the Rothko Chapel.

 The Menil Foundation began buying bungalow-style homes in the area in the 1960s, painting each the same shade of gray to establish a commonality.
-When the museum building was constructed, it was painted what has become known as "Menil gray" to coordinate with the bungalows.
+When the museum building was constructed, it was painted what has become known as "Menil gray," to coordinate with the bungalows.

 In 2013, the landscape architect Michael Van Valkenburgh was appointed to enhance and expand the Menil Collection’s 30 acre campus.
-The master site plan, by David Chipperfield Architects, calls for the creation of additional green space and walkways, a cafe, and new buildings for art.
+The master site plan, by David Chipperfield Architects, called for the creation of additional green space and walkways, a cafe, and new buildings for art.

 Admission

 The Menil Collection is open to the public, and admission is free.
-The Museum is open Wednesday through Sunday 11 am to 7 pm.
-It is located near the University of St. Thomas in the Neartown area of Houston.
+The museum is open Wednesday through Sunday, from 11 am to 7 pm.
+It is located near the University of St. Thomas, in the Montrose (Neartown) area of Houston.